Test in a live environment

 Works wherever you need it to.

 A common operation in new string manipulation is altering characters within an initial string, where the function replaces specified Unicode characters in the initial string with new ones.
 This guide focuses on how to use the Replace method in C# for replacing letters in the current instance of strings, a useful technique for developers at any level.
-We'll also learn about the IronPDF library for PDF operations.
+We'll also learn about the IronPDF library for .NET PDF operations for PDF operations.

 The Replace method in C# is used to create a new specified string by replacing all occurrences of a specified Unicode character or substring in the original string with another character or substring, effectively generating a specified string different from the current instance.
 This method is a part of the String class in the .NET Framework's System namespace, making it readily accessible for string operations.